As a public university, the University at Buffalo adheres to state and federal mandates regarding universal accessibility.

 We expect that all UBCMS websites will be in compliance with UB policies.
 If you have questions about accessibility, please consult the UB Accessibility website (also linked from our site-wide footer.)

-The Americans with Disabilities Act of 1990 (federal ADA website), as well as parallel state regulations (e.g. NYS Section 508) require all significant elements of a website to be fully accessible.
-Here accessibility refers to the design of services for people with visual, physical or cognitive impairments.
-Accessible practice ensures unassisted direct access, such as sufficient font contrast or the ability to navigate without a mouse, as well as compatibility with assistive technology such as a screen reader.
-However accessibility accomodations can actually benefit almost every user.
+The Americans with Disabilities Act of 1990 (federal ADA website), Section 508 of the 1973 Rehabilitation Act (federal Section 508 website) and parallel New York state regulations require websites to be fully accessible for all users.
+Here accessibility refers to equivalent experience for people with visual, physical or cognitive impairments.
+Accessible practice ensures unassisted direct access, such as sufficient font contrast or the ability to navigate without a mouse, as well as compatibility with assistive technology such as a screen reader, following Web Content Accessibility Guidelines (WCAG website).
+However these accommodations can actually benefit all users and should be considered general best practices.

 Audit your Web pages for overall accessibility compliance using the WAVE tool.

-Captioning is essential for making audio content such as podcats accessible for individuals with hearing impairments.
+A transcript is essential for making audio content such as podcasts accessible for individuals with hearing impairments.

 Electronic documents must be accessible with the use of assistive technology and presented in a format that is clear and well-organized whether they are embedded or linked from your Web page (e.g. through the File Download component).